 Admission to University Transfer programs in Science requires a minimum overall average of 70 percent in the following five Alberta Education courses.
 For course groups, refer to the Classification of Alberta Education Courses.

 - English 30-1

 - One from Group A, B, or C

 - Two from Group C

-It is essential that you check and plan so that you have the appropriate prerequisites for the courses that you require in your program.
+It is essential that applicants check and plan so that they have the appropriate prerequisites for the courses that are required in their program.

-If you are 21 years of age or older and do not have a high school diploma, you may still be eligible for admission as a Non-Matriculated Adult.
+Applicants who are 21 years of age or older and do not have a high school diploma, may still be eligible for admission as a Non-Matriculated Adult.

 Admission to the University of Alberta Bachelor of Science Program requires an overall average of 70 percent on three of the following courses or their equivalents: Mathematics 30-1, and two of Biology 30, Chemistry 30, Mathematics 31, or Physics 30.

-Regardless of admission requirements, you must present the grade 12 subjects specified as prerequisites to the courses you are required or wish to take in your program.
+Regardless of admission requirements, applicants must present the grade 12 subjects specified as prerequisites to the courses they are required or wish to take in their program.